Data Collaboration Analysis with Orthonormal Basis Selection and Alignment: Empirics Under Relaxed Assumptions

 where $\mathrm{Unif}([0,1))^{\ell\times\ell}$ denotes an $\ell\times\ell$ matrix with i.i.d.\ entries drawn from $[0,1)$.
 Thus, \textbf{SameSpan} fixes $\operatorname{span}(\matr{F}_i)=\operatorname{span}(\matr{V}_1)$ for all users, whereas \textbf{DiffSpan} allows client-specific spans $\operatorname{span}(\matr{F}_i)=\operatorname{span}(\matr{V}_i)$; \textbf{Orthnormality} is controlled by sampling $\matr{E}_i$ either Haar-uniformly from $\mathcal{O}(\ell)$ or entrywise from $\mathrm{Unif}([0,1))$.

 We group tasks into five domains:

 \begin{itemize}[leftmargin=*,itemsep=3pt]

-\item \textbf{Image Classification (MNIST, Fashion-MNIST):} Images are flattened into $28\times28$ vectors and normalized to the interval $[0,1]$.
-The reported performance metrics are the mean classification accuracies obtained using SVM and MLP models across 100 independent runs.
-The anchor matrix is generated as a uniformly random matrix with $ a = 1000 $.
+\item \textbf{Image classification (MNIST, Fashion-MNIST):} Images are flattened into $28\times 28$ vectors and normalized to $[0,1]$.
+We randomly select $10{,}000$ samples for the test set.
+We report mean classification accuracy for SVM and MLP classifiers, averaged over 100 independent runs.
+The anchor matrix is drawn uniformly at random with $a=1000$.

-\item \textbf{Biomedical Compound Classification (TDC~\cite{TDC}):} Molecular data are represented using 2048-bit Morgan fingerprints (radius = 2).
-Data are partitioned among four users, with each user exclusively holding samples from a single class (illustrated in Fig.~\ref{fig:TDC-splitting}).
-Performance is evaluated via ROC-AUC and PR-AUC scores (MLP), averaged over 100 runs.
-The anchor matrix is generated as a uniformly random matrix with $ a = 3000 $.
+\item \textbf{Biomedical compound classification (TDC~\cite{TDC}):} Molecules are featurized as 2048-bit Morgan fingerprints (radius $=2$).
+Data are split across four users, with each user holding samples from exactly one class (see Fig.~\ref{fig:TDC-splitting}).
+We use the dataset-provided train/test partitions and evaluate performance using ROC-AUC and PR-AUC (MLP), averaged over 100 runs.
+The anchor matrix is drawn uniformly at random with $a=3000$.

-\item \textbf{Income Classification (Adult~\cite{adult}):} A widely-used dataset for income prediction tasks, which we specifically partitioned horizontally and \emph{vertically} across 200 users.
-Half of the users possess only one subset of features, while the remaining users possess the complementary subset of features.
-We report the mean classification accuracy obtained using an MLP classifier, averaged over 100 runs.
-The anchor matrix is generated as a uniformly random matrix with $ a = 1000 $.
+\item \textbf{Income classification (Adult~\cite{adult}):} We use the Adult income dataset and partition it across 200 users using both horizontal and \emph{vertical} splits.
+We randomly select $10{,}000$ samples for the test set.
+Under the vertical split, half of the users possess one subset of features, while the remaining users possess the complementary subset.
+We report the mean classification accuracy of an MLP classifier over 100 runs.
+The anchor matrix is drawn uniformly at random with $a=1000$.

-\item \textbf{Facial Attribute Classification (CelebA~\cite{celeba}):} RGB images ($128\times128$ pixels) are flattened and normalized to the interval $[0,1]$.
-Classification performance (binary gender prediction) is measured via the accuracy of an MLP classifier averaged over 100 runs.
-Results are further benchmarked against $(\varepsilon,\delta)$-DP baselines.
-The anchor matrix is generated as a uniformly random matrix with $ a = 10000 $.
+\item \textbf{Facial attribute classification (CelebA~\cite{celeba}):} RGB images ($128\times 128$) are flattened and normalized to $[0,1]$.
+In each iteration, we randomly sample 4000 images from the full dataset and select 1000 for testing.
+We measure binary gender prediction accuracy using an MLP classifier, averaged over 100 runs, and additionally compare against $(\varepsilon,\delta)$-DP baselines.
+The anchor matrix is drawn uniformly at random with $a=10000$.